lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

 **Read here if you have problems like "File not found".**

-As the build starts in a VM you may not have access to all your files.
+As the build starts in a VM, you may not have access to all your files.
 It is usually bad practice to refer to local files from inside a definition file anyway as this reduces reproducibility.
 However common directories are available by default.
 For others, care must be taken.
 In short: